Diabetes MSc/Postgraduate Diploma/Postgraduate Certificate

 Duration and mode of study

-The course can be undertaken full-time in one year or part-time in two/six years.
-The part-time option enables you to spread modules and dissertation (if applicable) over a six-year period, allowing maximum flexibility for those with clinical and personal commitments.
+The MSc course can be undertaken full-time in one year or part-time over two to four years, providing a flexibility which can be fitted around clinical and personal commitments.

-Entry for the Post Graduate Certificate, Post Graduate Diploma and MSc in Diabetes is in September/October annually.
-Modules are delivered throughout the year.
+Entry for the Postgraduate Certificate, Postgraduate Diploma or MSc is in April or September.
+Inidvidual modules are delivered throughout the year.

 The course is open to professionals with relevant first degrees or professional qualifications, with significant clinical experience in the field.
 Candidates with significant experience and/or qualifications in health or social care research practice or management will also be considered and may be assessed through an informal interview process.
 Under some circumstances a written piece of work may be required to demonstrate an ability to study at the required level.

 2013/2014 - Home/EU: £8,160 International: £15,305

 2014/2015 - Home/EU: £8,525 International: £15,995